 - Inform the Dean of Libraries about the judicial order or warrant for further action

-Our “Ask a Librarian” services (chat, email, text) are open to everyone, and we do not require a Middlebury account to ask a question.
+Our “Ask a Librarian” services (chat, email, text, Zoom) are open to everyone, and we do not require a Middlebury account to ask a question.
 A librarian may, however, ask for a telephone number or e-mail address in order to call or email you to assist with more complex questions.
 A librarian may also ask whether or not you are affiliated with Middlebury College in order to identify the most appropriate resources responding to your questions, since many of our databases are licensed for use only by the Middlebury College community.

 Answering Your Questions